Short Courses

 –Georgia O'Keefe

-These courses are designed as a complement to the Drawing Workout, diving deeper into concepts and ideas such as abstraction, subjectivity, symbolism, and autobiographical storytelling, while also putting into practice topics like the human figure, nature, and the animal world.
-Each topic includes both a conceptual and a practical part.
+The courses are designed to explore concepts such as abstraction, subjectivity, symbolism, and autobiographical storytelling, as well as to work with themes like the human figure, nature, and the animal world.
+Each class includes both a conceptual and a practical component.

 Approach